austinmama/hardware-firewall-dedicated/faqs.md

 Coming from the public internet in, the Local Load Balancer, Dedicated Load Balancer or Enterprise Load Balancer products are first, the Hardware Firewall products are next, and the NetScaler products are last (along with the customers servers).

-## Does SoftLayer charge for firewall bandwidth?
+## Does IBM Cloud charge for firewall bandwidth?
 {: faq}

 The Hardware Firewall, Hardware Firewall (Dedicated), and Fortigate Security Appliance are not metered for bandwidth.
 Additionally, these products can reduce total bandwidth utilization by limiting the traffic that servers must respond to.